 cross-platform generative design.

-Our human specialty is to build modern software teams who pursue value streams via best-in-class engineering practices.
+We foster agile and humane software teams who pursue value streams via best-in-class engineering practices.

 Our partners, Blake Courter and Luke Church founded or helped lead over a dozen successful startups ranging from engineering software through humanitarian communications.